Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 Shopify POS lite is included with all Shopify ecommerce plans, meaning that you won’t need to pay anything extra to get POS with your ecommerce functionality.

-The paid-for plan costs $89 per month per location, as well as the cost of your Shopify ecommerce plan.
+Shopify POS Pro, on the other hand, costs $79 per month per location, as well as the cost of your Shopify ecommerce plan.
 This means that you could get ecommerce and a fully-featured brick-and-mortar POS from around $118 per month – far from a bad deal.

-The POS Pro plan gives you access to some slightly more high-end features.
+The Shopify POS Pro plan gives you access to some slightly more high-end features.
 You get automatic discounts, for example, which allow customers to redeem percentage, fixed amount, or BOGO discounts both in-person or online.
-You can let customers buy online and pickup or return/exchange in store.
+You can let customers buy online and pick up or return/exchange in-store.
 Customers will also be able to buy products in your store and get them shipped to their homes.

 Lightspeed vs Shopify: Who’s Better for Value?